 My mom might be scratching her head right now.
 “Do I have a spoon bread recipe that I gave you?”, she’s probably thinking.

-Nope, the “Mom” referred to in the recipe’s title is actually my maternal grandmother, as this was passed down to me by my dad’s sister, Adrienne.
+Nope, the “Mom” referred to in the recipe’s title is actually my paternal grandmother, as this was passed down to me by my dad’s sister, Adrienne.
 It’s not something that I remember growing up with, but sure was happy when I came across it.

 So do you know spoon bread?
 It’s a classic southern dish, one that I haven’t come across too often in my research.
 And it’s a shame because comfort food doesn’t get more cozy than this.